This is Not a Sequel: Chapter 5

 She had been getting these since the move.
 A helpful weekly digest Ryder had talked her into signing up for.
 Most weeks she deleted it unread.

-Her cursor drifted toward the trash icon out of habit.
+Her cursor drifted toward the trash icon.

 Then she saw the paperclip.